Sheriffs are back in town.

-Or at least I will be, a little later.
+Or at least we will will be, a little later.

 I’m going to tackle this in two phases.

 This is going to open the discussion channel floodgates.
-Starting at the beginning of the month, I will be open to people “pitching” me their commission requests.
+Starting on the 22, I will be open to people “pitching” me their commissions.
 Those of you who have worked with me before will be familiar with the back and forth that takes place at this stage.
 This is where you fire off idea’s, I shoot back questions and we get a good solid grip on what you’re asking for.
 This is also where I will offer you an official “price quote” so you know what you’re getting into before I start.

 I’ll reserve spots in line on my to-do list as I see fit during this process.
 I will probably show a little more credence to my regular customers to that end, but my priority commission stack will also be open for those who have the insatiable urge to cut to the front of the line.

-So if you want a spot in my commission line, get in touch with me at the beginning of the month, and we can talk shop.
+So if you want a spot in my commission line, get in touch with me starting on the 22nd, and we can talk shop.
 While we handle this, we’ll follow up to the launch of….